hrpope/cyberpatriot2022Ubuntu/README.txt

 sudo apt-get update
 sudo apt-get upgrade
 sudo apt-get dist-upgrade
+turn on automatically checks for updates in the Software & Updates application.

 UPDATE AND CONFIGURE FIREFOX SETTINGS firefox --version (To show which version you are running) sudo apt install firefox